-The T Confidence Interval Function is categorized under Statistical functions.
+The T Confidence Interval Function is categorized under Excel Statistical functions.
 The function calculates the confidence value that can be used to construct the confidence interval for a population mean for a supplied probability and sample size.
-It is often used in determining the t value for 95 confidence interval.
+It is often used in determining the t value for a 95 confidence interval.

 As a financial analyst, the CONFIDENCE.T function is useful in predicting the value-at-risk for a given portfolio.

 - Alpha (required argument) – This is the significance level used to compute the confidence level.
 The significance level is equal to 1– confidence level.
 So, a significance level of 0.05 is equal to a 95% confidence level.

 - Standard_dev (required argument) – This is the population standard deviation for the data range.
 It is assumed that we know it.